etops/node-ottoman/README.md

 When you write a test, please think about ensuring consistency on your queries.
 You will help us to prevent losing time from debugging randomly failing/passing tests.
 Here you can find a common mistake, when someone is writing a [test for node ottoman](https://github.com/couchbaselabs/node-ottoman/issues/111).

+### FromCoo

+This function is not used in ow-back nor in node-ottoman, it might make sense to delete it or at least all the tests for it.

 ## License

 Copyright 2013 Couchbase Inc.